-The Imperial Citadel of Hue, also called Hue Old Citadel or the Royal Palace, is a large area surrounded by the great outer wall.
-This place includes many significant architectural works of the Nguyen Dynasty from 1802 to 1945.
+The Imperial Citadel of Hue, also known as the Hue Old Citadel or the Royal Palace, is a large area surrounded by a great outer wall.
+This site includes many significant architectural works from the Nguyen Dynasty, dating from 1802 to 1945.

 Traveling to Hue City, you cannot miss the opportunity to explore this vital region, which carries essential cultural and historical significance and covers the buildings with high artistic and aesthetic value.